jiwonz/lune_darklua_build/README.md

 ## Todo

+- [ ] Wait for new glob package release to include https://github.com/jiwonz/glob-lune/pull/3 (so this can be published without a git dependency).
 - [ ] Refactor code.
 - [ ] A separate include array, for files that aren't required while building, but should be included in the output (should improve build times).
 - [ ] A way to provide scripts to run before and after building (useful for example to generate rojo sourcemaps required while building).